Equiia/psshchew/README.md

-Woah looks like some1 is patient/bored enough to take a look at my ppage.. heh since you've stepped in here.
-Guess we will have a talk ?
+Sup spectators,welcome to the tea party where we discuss and tea.
+To start off..
->Pst also if you don't have anything nice to say, respectfully don't interact.
+> If you don't have anything nice to say, respectfully don't interact.
 >
 >I dont support anyone problematic i am following here,n i dont check their bio,info 2. >>**(INCLUDING PROSHIPPERS/DARK/ANY PROBLEMATIC PPL IN GEN.)**<<
 >